Memory-Making Activities for Meaningful Moments (That Don't Require Instagram)

 5. Make Wax Seals for Your Memories

-There's something deeply satisfying about sealing something with wax.
+There is something deeply satisfying about sealing something with wax.
 Our Wax Seal Making guide shows you how to create your own seals and use them to seal letters, envelopes, or memory boxes.
-It's a craft activity that makes your memories feel special and intentional.

 Why These Matter